lillynguyenn/contrast-paradigm/README.md

 ifi = Screen('GetFlipInterval', window);
 rr = FrameRate(window);

-% Defining colors for the paradigms - Ava white = [255 255 255];
+% Defining colors for the paradigms - Ava (can be modified depending
+% on the needs of the researchers or to accomodate differential color perception) white = [255 255 255];
 black = [0 0 0];
 backgroundGray = [255 255 255];